dmd-program/dmd-100/projects/narrative/deliver_iterate.md

 ## Report in

 1. Upload the Twine HTML file (or ZIP file if you have multiple assets) to box.psu.edu:
-2. Write the changes you made along with the URL to your Twine project as a submission to Studio.
+2. Once you have uploaded to Box, write the changes you made along with shared download link (The Share button in Box) to Studio.
+Ensure the link is working and publicly accessible.